Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

 \subsection{Detection Performance for GC-Rich UDGs}

-We now present the detection performance analysis for previously confirmed GC-rich UDGs from five images using the method described in Section \ref{subsec:performance tool}.
-The five images are selected based upon the following criteria: firstly, images with too small a number of GCs ($\leq 20$) are excluded as mentioned before; secondly, images with giant elliptical galaxies or more than one known GC-rich UDG are selected.
+We now present the detection performance analysis for previously confirmed GC-rich UDGs from five images using the method described in \cref{subsec:performance tool}.
+The five images are selected based on two criteria: firstly, images with too few GCs ($\leq 20$) are excluded; secondly, images with giant elliptical galaxies or more than one known GC-rich UDG are selected.
 The second criterion is chosen because the existence of giant elliptical galaxies can introduce additional noise, while having more than one UDG can significantly affect detection performance due to an imbalance in their signal strengths.